The Importance of Child Counseling after Divorce

 Children Aren’t the Only Ones Who Benefit from Post-Divorce Counseling…

 Child counseling after divorce is important, but so is individual counseling for adults.
 Your life is changing, and you’re likely dealing with a slew of emotions.
 Your therapist can help you get through the transition and find happiness in this new chapter of your life.
-If you have issues with anxiety, self-esteem, anger management, addiction, depression, or anything else, you can find solutions through therapy.
+If you have issues with anxiety, self-esteem, anger management, depression, or anything else, you can find solutions through therapy.
 You can also have a positive support system to turn to when you need it most.

 For more information about child counseling, family counseling or individual counseling after divorce, contact Sherman Counseling at 920-733-2065.